jackdpage/pylux/docs/editor.rst

 ``rl UNIVERSE``
     List the used channels in the registry with universe name ``UNIVERSE``.
-    This will list both the fixture UUID and the function of the channel.
+    This will list both the fixture name and the function of the channel.

+``rL UNIVERSE``
+		List the used channels in the registry with universe name ``UNIVERSE``, and also probe any dimmer channels to display the fixtures they control.

 Cue Commands
 ------------